 Some people are mosquito magnets.
 They attract mosquitoes like honey draws flies.
 A bunch of people can be sitting around the back yard enjoying themselves and not being bothered by mosquitoes.
 That’s because one or two people in the group are getting all the mosquito action.
 It’s not fair!
 I know because I am one of those mosquito magnets.
 What do I do to stop the itch of mosquito bites?
-This reader would like to know what to do when strategies to prevent mosquito bites fail.
+Some readers would also like to know what to do when strategies to prevent mosquito bites fail.

 Q. Recently I was out in the backyard for about 15 minutes with my grandkids.
 I ended up with two large swollen bites that itched and kept me awake for a couple nights.
 No one else out there was bitten.